awsdocs/aws-systems-manager-user-guide/doc_source/automation-actions.md

 Temporarily pauses an Automation execution until designated principals either approve or reject the action\.
 After the required number of approvals is reached, the Automation execution resumes\.
 You can insert the approval step any place in the mainSteps section of your Automation document\.

 In the following example, the aws:approve action temporarily pauses the Automation workflow until one approver either accepts or rejects the workflow\.
-Upon approval, the document executes a simple PowerShell command\.
+Upon approval, the document runs a simple PowerShell command\.

 ```
 {